 Zombie babies anyone?
 I think this film still holds the award for most amount of fake blood used in a film.
 It’s gory yes, but every seen is played for laughs and it’s too ridiculous to be scary.
 Directed by Peter Jackson before he found Hobits.

 Ridiculous gore galore!

 If witches and fantasy films are your thing you will love this.

 Yes, this is a kids film with lots of CGI but it’s also a family drama and unexpectedly romantic.

-I’ve always thought of the Scream films as enjoyable who-dunnits, rather than horror films but looking back on them, there are some genuinely creepy and shocking moments.
+I’ve always thought of the Scream films as enjoyable who-dunnits, as they are a satire on the horror genre.
+However, there are some shocking moments where people get stabbed…a lot.

 Sleepy Hollow (1999)